insaindesign/fantasyBasketballWizard/README.md

 # Fantasy Basketball Helper
-The Fantasy Basketball Chrome extension is a tool for Users of Yahoo Fantasy Basketball.
+The "Fantasy Basketball Helper" extension is a tool for Users of Yahoo Fantasy Basketball.